mannansiddiqui/AWS-managed-EKS-cluster/README.md

 As seen in above screenshot PV is not created because storage class will only create a PV when there is consumer available i.e. pod.

 Now create a deployment for nodejs app.
-Create a deployment file using ```sudo vim deployment.yml```
+Create a deployment file using ```sudo vim deployment.yml```.
+[Here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is the Kubernetes official documentation to create a deployment.

 ```
 apiVersion: apps/v1